silverwind/versions/README.md

 usage: ver [options] command [files...]

   Increment semantic versions across your project.
-Intended for projects with a package.json, but works with other files too.
+Intended for projects with a package.json, but works with any other text-based files too.
 Will also create a git commit and tag by default.

   Commands:
     patch                   Increment patch 0.0.x version